coingate/magento-plugin/README.md

 5. Click on **Payment Methods** in *SALES* block.

-6. In *Payment Methods* find and click on **Bitcoin via CoinGate.com**.
+6. In *Payment Methods* find and click on **Cryptocurrency payments via CoinGate**.
 Please note, [clear Magento cache](http://docs.magento.com/m1/ce/user_guide/system-operations/cache-clear.html) if payment method not appeared.

 7. Set *Enabled* to **Yes**.

-8. Set *Currency you want to receive* to the currency in which you wish to receive your payouts from CoinGate.
-Please note, that if you set it to **Euros** or **US Dollars** you will have to get verified as a merchant (to do that, login to your CoinGate account and click *Verification*.
-If you set your receive currency to **Bitcoin** you will **not** have to get verified.
+8. Set *Currency you want to receive* to your preferred currency, in which payouts by CoinGate will be made.
+Please note that to receive settlements in **Euros** or **U.S. Dollars** to your bank, you have to verify as a merchant on CoinGate (login to your CoinGate account and click *Verification*).
+If you set your receive currency to **Bitcoin**, verification is not needed.

 9. Enter your API *Auth Token* (to create your API credentials: login to your CoinGate account, go to *API » Apps*, click **+New App**, fill out the form and click **Submit**).